Snacks on wheels: PepsiCo tests self-driving robot delivery

 Other companies have been using self-driving vehicles to deliver food.
 Last month, supermarket operator Kroger announced it would start delivering groceries in a driverless vehicle from a store in Scottsdale, Arizona.

-The robots used at the University of the Pacific will move at speeds of up to 6 miles per hour, says Robby Technologies, which makes the robots.
+The robots used at the University of the Pacific will move at speeds of up to 6 miles per hour, according to Robby Technologies, which makes the robots.
+Three workers on the campus will be refilling the robots with food and drinks and replacing the batteries with recharged ones when they go dead.

+At first three robots will be used, but then grow to a fleet of five over time.
+The robots, which weigh 80 pounds and are less than 3 feet tall, drive on their own and stop when someone is in front of it, Robby says.

+PepsiCo says it’s testing this way to deliver its snacks because more of its customers want a convenient way to buy them on their phones.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.